gretelai/trainer/src/gretel_trainer/relational/README.md

 There are currently two strategies:
 - `SingleTableStrategy`, in which models are trained on individual tables
-- `AncestralStrategy`, in which models are trained on multi-generational data via joined tables
+- `CrossTableStrategy`, in which models are trained on multi-generational data via joined tables